zeeev/wham/README.md

 Purpose:
 ------
-Wham is a suite of tools designed to identify anomalies in alignments.
-These regions may contain structural rearrangements or just bad quality.
+WHole-genome Aligment Metricts (wham BAM) is a suite of tools designed to identify anomalies in binary alignment/mapping files (BAM).

-The toolkit has two scripts:
+The toolkit has two programs:

 ### wham

+Wham is designed to look for anomalies within a single bam file

 ### whamy

-Whamy was designed to look for anomalies across groups of alignments.
+Whamy is designed to look for anomalies across groups of bams.
-This is useful for identifying regions associated with a trait...

 Testing:
 -----